Glyphosate: Health Concerns and Safer Alternatives

 Glyphosate stops plants from making certain proteins needed for growth.
 It inhibits the shikimic acid pathway, an enzyme pathway producing amino acids that plants and several other tiny living things — such as algae, fungi and bacteria — need to grow and live.

 Users spray glyphosate on leaves, quickly affecting this pathway.
-It then kills plants down to the roots.
+It is a systematic herbicide that travels through the phloem (dynamic vascular transport system that can carry water, minerals, nutrients and biological macromolecules from leaves to lower basal parts of the plant) and kills plants down to the roots.
 Some glyphosate-safe seeds and crops, like Roundup Ready crops, are modified to be resistant to glyphosate.
 This allows farmers to spray entire fields with glyphosate, which will kill only weeds without harming the crops.

 Did You Know?

-Glyphosate has been the most widely used herbicide in the U.S. since 2001.
+Glyphosate has been the most widely used herbicide in the U.S. since 2001 and is the most widely used herbicide in the world.

 Glyphosate in Roundup & Other Products

-First introduced in 1974 as the active ingredient in Roundup, more than 750 glyphosate-based products are now available in the U.S. Other popular weed killers containing glyphosate include Rodeo and Touchdown.
+First introduced in 1974 as the active ingredient in Roundup, more than 750 glyphosate-based products are now available on the market.
+Other popular weed killers containing glyphosate include Rodeo and Touchdown.

 Bayer acquired Roundup from Monsanto in 2018.
 In 2023, Bayer pledged to reformulate its residential Roundup products to remove glyphosate.
 Roundup products formulated for agriculture and other large-scale applications still contain glyphosate.